CSCI-109A-FRP/CSCI-109A-FRP.github.io/03_modeling.md

 ## Functions definitions

-Now we start to define a certain amount of functions, to get the code as more modular and clean as possible.
+Now we start to define a certain amount of functions, to get the code as modular and clean as possible.

 We define a function `splitDf` for splitting the dataset: